crystal-lang/crystal-book/guides/ci/travis.md

 script:
   # run specs in the container
   - docker run -v $PWD:/src -w /src testing crystal spec
-  # sqlite3
-  - docker run -v $PWD:/src -w /src testing sqlite3 --version
 ```

-Again, these are only examples of two ways of running our application and installing (and using) dependencies.

-> *Note:* Dockerfile arguments can be used to use the same Dockerfile for latest, nightly or a specific version.
+**Note:** Dockerfile arguments can be used to use the same Dockerfile for latest, nightly or a specific version.

 ## Using a database (example using MySQL)